All my favorite art supplies

 Shinhan Touch Twin Markers

 These are my favorite markers for drawing landscapes.
+I especially love the grey scale set for doing value studies.
 See my colors & how I use them here.
+(UK)(USA)

 Uni Signo DX Pen